rkgIITBh/data-structures.github.io/HTML/treesIntro.md

 ![Family Tree](../images/familyTree.jpg?raw=true "family tree")

 A tree represents a hierarchic relationship among elements of data.
 Conventionally, unlike a family tree, a tree data structure is drawn bottom-up with the root at the top, and ancestor-descendants relationships are considered reversed.
+An
-An element of a tree is referred to as a node.
+element of a tree is referred to as a node.
 It comprises of non-divisible data items to be processed as a unit with the link information to reach all the children and possibly the parent.
 We begin with the definition of a tree.

-Definition:

-A tree T may be empty (null tree with no node), or may consist of
+<b>Definition:</b> A tree T may be empty (null tree with no node), or may consist of

 A special node, designated as r, called the root.
 A set of k trees T<sub>1</sub>, T<sub>2</sub>, . . . , T<sub>k</sub> (some could possibly empty) with roots
 r<sub>1</sub>, r<sub>2</sub>, . . . , r<sub>k</sub>respectively.

 T is constructed by making r<sub>1</sub>, r<sub>2</sub>, . . . , r<sub>k</sub> as children of r.
+Trees T<sub>1</sub>,
-Trees T<sub>1</sub>, T<sub>2</sub>, . . . , T<sub>k</sub> are called sub trees of T.
+T<sub>2</sub>, . . . , T<sub>k</sub> are called sub trees of T.

 The above definition is recursive, as it defines a tree in terms of other trees.